NICTA/serene/README.md

       "bagSize": 10
     }' \
          localhost:8080/v1.0/octopus
+ extends FunSuite with JsonFormats with BeforeAndAfterEach with LazyLogging
 # Train octopus (async, includes training for the schema matcher model, use GET on octopus 98793874 to query state)
 curl -X POST localhost:8080/v1.0/octopus/98793874/train